semrush/intergalactic/website/docs/components/wizard/wizard.md

 ### When to use wizard

-- Use a wizard when dealing with large tasks that cannot be simplified.
+- Use a wizard when dealing with large tasks that can't be simplified.
 Breaking them down into steps helps users focus on each part of the task.
 - If a task requires a specific sequence of steps to be followed, a wizard ensures users don't miss important parts and make fewer mistakes.
 - Wizards are suitable when a task involves three-five steps.
 For smaller tasks with just two steps or very large tasks with more than ten steps, consider alternative approaches and components.

 ### When don’t use wizard

 - Avoid using wizards for educational purposes, as they focus on task completion rather than providing additional information for learning.
-Instead, use components like [FeaturePopover](/components/feature-popover/feature-popover), [Informers](../../patterns/informer/informer.md), [hint links](../button/button.md#button-with-link-styles), or videos for education.
+Instead, use components like [FeaturePopover](/components/feature-popover/feature-popover), [Informers](../../patterns/informer/informer), [hint links](../button/button#button-with-link-styles), or videos for education.
 - Advanced users may find predefined steps in a wizard restrictive.
 Consider using wizards for audiences that would benefit from step-by-step guidance.

 ## Component composition